 Resources to Share with the Group

-While we encourage you to be careful with taking on any responsibility for others’ safety in the water (or out of it for that matter!) we do recognise that Bluetits may turn to their admin for advice about things like tide times, sea conditions, what to bring to a swim etc. Head to the Swim Advice page and our Don’t Be A Tit, Be A Bluetit safety resources for some fantastic resources to share with the group (perhaps even in your group description) that can help your Bluetits keep themselves safe.
+While we encourage you to be careful with taking on any responsibility for others’ safety in the water (or out of it for that matter!) we do recognise that Bluetits may turn to their admin for advice about things like tide times, sea conditions, what to bring to a swim etc. Head here for some fantastic resources to share with the group (perhaps even in your group description) that can help your Bluetits keep themselves safe.

 Thanks for reading!
-Before we create your group, please fill out this form which includes an agreement to the Volunteer Agreement – then we can welcome you to the Top Tit community!
+Before we create your group, please fill out this form which includes a link to the Volunteer Agreement - then we can welcome you to the Top Tit community!